-EIS Environmental Impact Statement ESA Endangered Species Act of 1973
+EIS Environmental Impact Statement ESA Endangered Species Act of 1973 conditions and a corresponding biomass of BMSY

-F A measure of the instantaneous rate of fishing mortality $F{30\% SPR}$ Fishing mortality that will produce a static SPR = 30%.
+F A measure of the instantaneous rate of fishing mortality $F{30\%SPR}$ Fishing mortality that will produce a static SPR = 30%.
 Fishing mortality that will produce a static SPR = 45%.
-The current instantaneous rate of fishing mortality conditions and a corresponding biomass of BMSY
+The current instantaneous rate of fishing mortality conditions and a corresponding biomass of BOY